HomeResources

 TECHNICAL RESOURCES

-This resource page is a starting point for the technical development of your product or service, designed to enable you to start building quickly.
-The tools, models, and frameworks outlined below are recommended, but in no way mandatory.
+This resource page is a starting point for the technical development of your solution, designed to enable you to start building quickly.
+The tools, models, and frameworks outlined below are recommended, not mandatory.
 Feel free to use the technology of your choice.

 In general, we’re looking for solutions from the legal domain which utilise large language models (LLMs).
-Closer to the Hackathon, we will publish the problem statements sourced from our event partners.
-Subscribe to our mailing list to stay updated!
+Closer to the Hackathon.

 From the technical standpoint, LLM-based web applications usually consist of the following three architectural layers: